ESosa0/ericablog/_posts/2017-04-15-vintage-to-internet-radio.md

 ![vintage radio for sale on ebay](/images/radio-blog/vintage-radio.png)

 We got this gal.
 Isn’t she a beauty?
-In some last-second bidding, she was ours for just $57.73.
+In some last-second bidding, she was ours for just $38.73 + shipping.

 That was the easy part.
 Next we had to figure out how to make the old thing work.
 After some research, we found [this guide](http://www.bobrathbone.com/raspberrypi/Raspberry%20PI%20Vintage%20Radio.pdf "raspberry pi internet radio guide") which helped point us in the right direction of which hardware to use.